Diversity and Inclusion at Clayton Utz

 Accessibility and inclusion

 The mental health and psychological wellbeing of our workforce is something we take seriously at Clayton Utz.
 This is why we offer a range of resources to help our people whenever they need it, and we regularly look for new ways to support and develop the resilience of our people.
-We are taking steps towards inclusion for people with other disabilities including the development and implementation of a Workplace Adjustment Policy and our membership of the Australian Network on Disability (AND).
+We are taking steps towards inclusion for people with other disabilities including through the implementation of a Workplace Adjustment Policy, development of an Access and Inclusion Plan, and our membership of the Australian Network on Disability (AND).